-MULWF Multiply W with f

-Syntax: MULWF f {,a}

-Operands: $0 \le f \le 255$ $a \in [0,1]$

-Operation: $(W) \times (f) \rightarrow PRODH:PRODL$

-Status Affected: None

-MULWF Multiply W with f Encoding: 0000 001a ffff ffff Description: An unsigned multiplication is carried out between the contents of W and the register file location 'f'.
+MULWF Multiply W with f Syntax: MULWF f {,a} Operands: $0 \le f \le 255$ a $\in [0,1]$ Operation: (W) $x (f) \rightarrow PRODH:PR$ ODL Status Affected: None Encoding: 0000 001a ffff ffff Description: An unsigned multiplication is carried out between the contents of W and the register file location 'f'.
 The 16-bit result is stored in the PRODH:PRODL register pair.
 PRODH contains the high byte.
 Both W and 'f' are unchanged.
 None of the Status flags are affected.
 Note that neither overflow nor carry is possible in this operation.
 A zero result is possible but not detected.
 If 'a' is '0', the Access Bank is selected.
-If 'a' is '1', the BSR is used to select the GPR bank.
-If 'a' is '0' and the extended instruction set is enabled, this instruction operates in Indexed Literal Offset Addressing mode whenever f ≤ 95 (5Fh).
-See Section 35.2.3 "Byte-Oriented and Bit-Oriented Instructions in Indexed Literal Offset Mode" for details.
-Words: 1 Cycles: 1
+If 'a' is '1', the BSR is used to select the GPR bank. ded instruction set is en eral Offset Addressing m

+MULWF Multiply W with f

+f ≤ 95 (5Fh).
+See Section Literal Offset Mode" for on 35.2.3 "Byte-Oriented details. and Bit-Oriented Inst tructions in Indexed

+Words: 1

+Cycles: 1